everstake/iconmon/README.md

 [Install]
 WantedBy=multi-user.target
 ```
-### Start script eos_exporter.sh.
+### Start script icon_exporter.sh.
 This script collect metrics to text file.
-You need to set variables in eos_exporter.sh.
+You need to set variables in icon_exporter.sh.
 For example you can use supervisor to start this script.
 To check Node Exporter use curl http://localhost:9100/metrics.
 ### Import template to Grafana.
 You can import template icon_dashboard.json to Grafana using standard import procedure.